Layout & Container Widgets

 ZStack

 Overlay container - children stack on top of each other.
+Each child is laid out with the same bounds as the ZStack.
+The last child is painted on top.

 | Prop | Type | Description |